Environmental Impact Assessment (EIA) reports for forestry projects

 We've a statutory duty to consider proposals for the following forestry projects:

 - afforestation (planting of new woodlands)

-- deforestation (felling of woodland to another land use); and
+- deforestation (felling of woodland to another land use)

-We publish details of the decisions that we make about our assessments of forestry projects in our register of Environmental Impact Assessments.
+We publish details of the decisions that we make about our assessments of forestry projects in our Environmental Impact Assessment register.